 Why does theme matter for a reader?

-You can certainly enjoy a story without knowing the theme explicitly, but most stories are about something beyond the character's actions.
+You can certainly enjoy a story without a theme in mind, but most stories are about something beyond the character's actions.
 And we want them to be about something more.

 Stories are the way we build meaning—the way we understand human life, the way we process and confront controversial ideas, the way we sometimes relate to each other on a universal level.